aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/percentage-complete-calculations/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithTasks-ReadTaskPercentageCompletion-ReadTaskPercentageCompletion.cpp" >}}
 ## **Changing Task Progress**
-Aspose.Tasks API supports changing a task's progress in terms of its percentage completion through the [Task](https://apireference.aspose.com/tasks/net/aspose.tasks/task) class' SetPercentComplete() method.
+Aspose.Tasks for C++ API supports changing a task's progress in terms of its percentage completion through the [Task](https://apireference.aspose.com/tasks/net/aspose.tasks/task) class' SetPercentComplete() method.
 This method takes an integer argument as input for the percentage work completed.

 The following piece of code shows how to change the progress of a task.